 Every backpacker's needs are different - we don't try to rent with a one-size-fits-all mentality like you'll find with most local stores.
-Your size, experience, intended destination, and the time of year of your trip can all affect your gear selection.
-That's the great thing about renting - no need to buy gear for every possible scenario.
+Your size, experience, intended destination, and the time of year of your trip can all affect your gear selection, whether renting or buying at our retail store or here online.
+But that one of the good things about renting - no need to buy gear for every possible scenario.
 Look below to see which of these situations best fits you and then consider our suggestions.

 I'm a beginner backpacker

 I am woman

 I am young, or I'm taking a youth with me

 I'm going on a weekend trip